 By generating a steady stream of income while leaving the principal untouched, the endowment makes it possible for the College to respond to unforeseen opportunities and weather the ebb and flow of state funding, tuition income and federal government grant making.

 Endowments can be restricted or unrestricted.
-The donor of an endowment fund names the endowment and can specify its purpose.
 Donors who establish an endowment fund in the College receive updates on the fund’s financial performance as well as its usage.

 How endowments are invested

 All College of Arts and Sciences endowments are invested in the University of North Carolina at Chapel Hill Foundation Investment Fund, also known as the Chapel Hill Investment Fund (CHIF).
 CHIF is part of the UNC Investment Fund, which also includes funds invested to support other schools in the UNC system.

 The UNC Investment Fund returned 4.4 percent for fiscal year 2022, outperforming global public equity markets by more than 20 percent.
 The Investment Fund’s performance for fiscal year 2022 was strong relative to its primary benchmark, the Strategic Investment Policy Portfolio, which returned 0.1 percent, and to the -14.0 percent return of a more “traditional” equity market focused Global 70/30 Portfolio.
 Relative to peers, the Investment Fund’s return ranked in the high end of the top quartile of the Cambridge Associates’ College and University universe of endowment funds.
 For fiscal year 2023, the Chapel Hill Investment Fund’s Board of Directors approved a distribution of 4 percent.